Wednesday, February 5, 2020, 7 pm

 Migration, identity, cultural connections: globalization raises questions about all these issues, and contemporary art is a powerful way of exploring them.
 In this talk complementing the Museum exhibitions Caravans of Gold, Fragments in Time and Building Black: Civilizations, artists and curators explore the impact of Africa’s diverse cultures and diaspora on contemporary art.

-Dr. Julie Crooks is Assistant Curator, Photography, at the Art Gallery of Ontario, where, prior to her appointment, she was an advisor on the 2015 exhibition Jean-Michel Basquiat: Now’s the Time.
+Dr. Julie Crooks is Associate Curator, Photography, at the Art Gallery of Ontario, where, prior to her appointment, she was an advisor on the 2015 exhibition Jean-Michel Basquiat: Now’s the Time.
 She received her Ph.D. in the Department of History of Art and Archaeology at the School of Oriental and African Studies, University of London, where her research focused on historical photography in Sierra Leone, West Africa, and the diaspora.

 Ekow Nimako studied Fine Arts at York University and began using black LEGO® pieces exclusively in his practice in 2014.
 He has since cultivated a unique approach to building the iconic material with masterful attention to fluidity and form.
 His content is deeply rooted in otherworldly Black narratives and draws on his fascination with architecture, futuristic cultures, and ancient civilizations.
 He lives and works in Toronto, Canada.